Tartsi/messaging-app/README.md

 - Input checks for registration form are not secure enough and only exist client-side.
 - Input check for message cont when sending messages is not secure enough and only exist client-side.
 - Admin password is left visible in the JavaScript-file.
 It is also weak and thus open to brute force attacks.
+- Admin page is accessible directly from the URL.
 - Functions such as adding user use string formatting to create queries, instead of properly sanitizing or parameterizing the user input.
 This leaves an opening for SQL-injections.
 Also added extra security-related information related to fetching data from the database, namely using (*), instead of naming specific columns.
 - Passwords are stored directly into the database with no hashing whatsoever.